 Sound the Alarm.
 Save a Life.

-Help to install 100,000 free smoke alarms in high-risk neighborhoods nationwide this spring.
+Help us install 100,000 free smoke alarms in high-risk neighborhoods this spring.
+Events will be held nationwide April 18 - May 3, 2020.
 Join us to Sound the Alarm >